Canada will impose nationwide carbon price: minister

 But Brad Wall, the right-leaning premier of the western energy-producing province of Saskatchewan, has long been resistant to federal emissions-limiting plans.

+McKenna said provinces such as Saskatchewan can design a system in which emissions revenues go back to companies through tax cuts, which would dampen the impact of the extra cost brought by the carbon price.

-McKenna said the government requires some uniformity in emissions reductions, but provinces can have different regulation methods.
+McKenna added the government requires some uniformity in emissions reductions, but provinces can have different regulation methods.

-"We have two systems," she said.
-"We're going to need to figure out equivalency on those systems."
+When contacted, McKenna's ministry, Environment and Climate Change Canada, repeated the "backstop" that she mentioned, but did not provide more details.

-McKenna did not address questions on whether the government will update its emission targets, which were set by former Conservative government
+On Sunday's program, McKenna did not address questions on whether the government will update its emission targets, which were set by the former Conservative government

 The previous government had pledged to cut greenhouse gas emissions to 30 percent below 2005 levels by 2030, a target that official figures show is out of reach in the absence of radical measures.